paveltimofeev/screens.io/tasklist.md

 - Frontend: Splitter for comparer view
 - Frontend: Think out onboarding process, layout and empty state views.
 - Restrict number of viewports
+- Filter Jobs by Starter (by me / by some user / by schedule / by webhook)
 - Loading a lot of images through AuthProxy is hard?
 Need to return signed link to S3 instead
 - Backend: Approve all failed/filtered tests in run
 - Dates should store in UTC but display in Local timezone (the same according to Tody filter)